This adding and subtracting game will get children adding, subtracting, creating, and solving expressions, and burning off extra energy!

 You just never know where there are gaps and misunderstandings.

 The next step was to solve the expression.
 My kindergartener was pretty much able to do this on his own.
 I loved the fact that when he couldn’t do it in his head, he was using our game board, the hundreds chart, to help him solve his expression.

 If you are playing with little ones, I would highly recommend having some type of manipulatives with you.
-I used my fingers to help my four-year-old, solve his expressions.
-Thinking back on it, he would have done great with math link cubes, plastic counting bears, counting rods, etc so he could do it on his own.
+I used my fingers to help my four-year-old solve his expressions.

 After getting a few wiggles out, the final step is to move up on the hundreds chart.
 If you were able to complete your challenge, then you get to move up on the hundreds chart based on the solution to your expression.

-- First, print of the hundreds chart and movement cards.
+- First, print off the hundreds chart and movement cards.
 I recommend using card stock as it lasts longer.